marctrem/usbarmory-wiki-fork/Host-communication.md

 address between the range 192.168.2.2-192.168.2.254 to CDC/RNDIS interface, using 192.168.2.1 as default gateway.

-2. On the Mac choose Apple menu > System Preferences and click Sharing.
+2. On the Mac choose Apple menu > 'System Preferences' and click Sharing.

 3. Select Internet Sharing.